anshurai-dev/emailApp/README.md

-## heading level 3 Project EmailApp
+# Project EmailApp

-### heading level 1 Email Application
+## Email Application

-Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hire.
+###### Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hire.

-This application Should do the following:
+#### This application Should do the following:
 1. Generate an email with the following Syntex: firstname.lastname@department.company.com
 2. Determine the department (salse, development, accounting), if none leave blank
 3. Generate a random String password